m3tac0de/home-assistant-sofabaton-x1s/README.md

   - functionality relative to the **currently active activity**
   - only buttons actually enabled for that activity are available
   - become unavailable when a proxy client (official app) is connected (to prevent unexpected behavior in the app)
+- 🔔 **Find remote button**
+  - have your remote make an annoying beeping sound at will!
+  - becomes unavailable when a proxy client (official app) is connected (to prevent unexpected behavior in the app)
 - ⚙️ **Remote entity**:
   - one HA remote entity per configured hub
   - used in your automations and scripts to send any command to any device or activity